 - Extra swirl of yogurt or sour cream

-Cut your sweet potato into equal size (small-ish) chunks so they cook evenly.
-Go for the size of a dice.
+- Cut your sweet potato into equal size (kinda small) chunks so they cook evenly.

 - 1 tablespoon coconut oil

 - 1 red or yellow onion, peeled and diced

 - 1 (19-ounce) can no salt added chickpeas, rinsed and drained